 *As in, be nice.
 Do no harm, and do not infringe on any other person's rights.

-• Lucienne is painfully aware of it's own carbon footprint, as well as the human effects of every business decision we make.
+Lucienne is painfully aware of it's own carbon footprint, as well as the human effects of every business decision we make.
+We try our best to not be morally bankrupt and hypocritical.

 Offering Philosophy